top of page

 WITH MY HAND ON MY HEART

-Mondeuse Noire is a rustic variety with good resistance to mildew and rot.
-It is relatively easy to grow but much more challenging to ripen.
-Ripeness is an absolute prerequisite to making wine without sulphur.
-But despite Jean-Yves paying a lot of attention to his biodynamic vineyards and experimenting with plant density, his passion remains, first and foremost, making wine.
-'I think in flavour.
-There are flavours I like and others I want to avoid again.
-When I moved to Chevaline and had my first vines, I knew how to make my wine before harvesting.
-That sounds very convincing, some will say!
+Mondeuse Noire is a rustic variety with good resistance to mildew and rot and quite easy to grow but much harder to ripen, and to make a wine without sulphur, ripeness is an absolute prerequisite.
+But despite Jean-Yves paying a lot of attention to his biodynamic vineyards and experimenting with plant density, his passion remains first and foremost making wine.
+‘I think in flavour.
+There are flavours I like and others I don't like again.
+When I moved to Chevaline and had my first vines, I knew before harvesting how I was going to make my wine.
+That sounds very convincing some will say!

-'I know:' says Jean-Yves,' how to make my wine, and I know what I need to do to make my wine to my taste.
-Simply soaking ripe grapes, treading on their feet, pressing gently, not clarifying and not filtering, leaving without sulphurisation until spring in old barrels and ignoring fermentation completely.
-With my hand on my heart (and without flinching a muscle), I dare say that even without tasting, I can make my wine how I want it.'
+‘I know:’ says Jean-Yves, ’what my wine is made of and I know what I need to do to make my wine to my taste.
+Simply by soaking ripe grapes, treading on their feet, pressing gently, not clarifying and not filtering, leaving without sulphurisation until spring in old barrels and ignoring fermentation completely.
+With my hand on my heart (and without flinching a muscle) I dare say, that even without tasting, I can make my wine the way I want it.’

 I CAN'T POSSIBLY MAKE WINE THAT WAY

-Almost angry but very serious, he continued, 'I know that fermentation (fermentation) in the cellar is the reign of great fear.
+Almost angry but very serious, he continued, ‘I know that fermentation (fermentation) in the cellar is the reign of great fear.
 The oenologist is the belt and braces.
-He analyses the must and throws in all sorts of things to let the selected yeasts do their work right to the end and then adds lactic acid bacteria to speed up malolactic fermentation even more because the faster you do everything, the quicker you can add sulphur and then hope everything is also quite quickly.
+He analyses the must and throws in all sorts of things to let the selected yeasts do their work right to the end and then adds lactic acid bacteria to speed up malolactic fermentation even more, because the faster you do everything the faster you can add sulphur and then hopla everything is also quiet quickly.

 I VICINI

 His white wines taste more than sophisticated.
-Lush is a fragrant field bouquet with the finest cinnamon aroma—Oriental scents and essences but always elegant, fresh and delicate.
-The red wines are mostly carbonated, and some white wines undergo longer maceration times, influenced by Jean-Yves' love of northern Italian 'orange' wines.
+Lush as a field bouquet and fragrant with the very finest cinnamon aroma.
+Oriental scents and essences but always nimble, fresh and delicate.
+The red wines are mostly carbonated and some white wines undergo longer maceration times, influenced by Jean-Yves' love of northern Italian “orange” wines.

-These I Vicini wines consist of grapes collected mainly in Piedmont from friendly biodynamic winemakers.
-They offer a unique interpretation of grape varieties such as Barbera and Grignolino—all little gems to enjoy again and again.
+These I Vicini wines consist of grapes collected mainly in Piedmont from friendly biodynamic winemakers, offering a unique interpretation of grape varieties such as Barbera and Grignolino.
+All little gems to enjoy again and again.

 NEW CELLAR

-Jean Yves recently moved to a new cellar, an excellent working tool, on the heights of Albertville and as close as possible to his vines.
-The barrels are meticulously stacked, allowing the wines to develop in peace.
-Jean-Yves Péron's philosophy and eco-friendly winemaking practices are reflected in his exceptional wines, making his mark on the Savoy wine scene.
+Jean Yves recently moved to a new cellar, a wonderful working tool, on the heights of Albertville and as close as possible to his vines.
+The barrels there are meticulously stacked, allowing the wines to develop in peace.
+Jean-Yves Péron's philosophy, combined with eco-friendly winemaking practices, is reflected in his exceptional wines, making his mark on the Savoy wine scene.

 Domain Name